Delhi Commission for Women

 The Delhi Commission for Women (DCW) is a statutory body of the Government of Delhi constituted to investigate and examine all matters relating to the safety and security of women under the constitution and other laws in Delhi, India.

-The current chairperson of DCW is Swati Maliwal, who took charge on 29 July 2015.
+Swati Maliwal was the chairperson of DCW, who took charge on 29 July 2015 until 19 January 2024.

 History

 DCW was constituted in 1994 by the Government of Delhi under the Delhi Commission for Women Act, 1994, and it started functioning in 1996.
 The primary agenda of the Commission is the investigation and examination of all matters relating to the safety and security provided to women under the Constitution and other laws.
 The Commission is also committed to making recommendations for effective implementation of laws and to improve the conditions of women in Delhi.

 Composition

 According to the DCW Act, the commission consists of: